connervieira/Assassin/DOCUMENTATION.md

 This is the installation process for Assassin and all of it's dependencies.
 This process is written assuming you're running a Debian based distribution of GNU/Linux, but it's theoretically possible to get Assassin to function smoothly on any Linux distribution.

 1. Install the required Python packages.
 (Required)
-    - `pip3 install validators gps geopy gpsd-py3 gpsd requests`
+    - `pip3 install validators gps gpsd-py3 gpsd requests`
 2. Install GPSD (Highly Recommended)
     - GPSD is required for Assassin to communicate with GPS devices.
     - You can install GPSD using this command on a Debian based Linux machine: `sudo apt-get install gpsd gpsd-clients`